KirillSharafutdinov/revilio-ios/README.md

 Revilio is designed with simplicity and accessibility in mind.
 Here's how to use each of the three core features:

 ### 🔍 Object Search
-1. Launch the application from your home screen or using a Siri shortcut ("Hey Siri, Revilio find [item name]")
+1. Open Revilio and tap the "Find object" button on the main screen or use a Siri shortcut ("Hey Siri, Revilio find object [object name]")
-2. Tap the "Object" button on the main screen or wait for the Siri shortcut to activate the mode
-3. Speak the name of the item you want to find when prompted (e.g., "spoon", "keys", "book")
+2. Speak the name of the item you want to find when prompted (e.g., "spoon", "keys", "book")
+   - You can switch the input method to "List" in settings menu: when you tap the "Find object" button, screen with all supported objects will appear.
-4. Point your device's camera toward the area where the item might be located
+3. Point your device's camera toward the area where the item might be located
-5. Follow the haptic and audio feedback cues that intensify as you get closer to the target object
+4. Follow the haptic and audio feedback cues that intensify as camera center get closer to the target object

 ### 📝 Text Search
-1. Open Revilio and tap the "Text" button on the main interface
+1. Open Revilio and tap the "Find text" button on the main screen or use a Siri shortcut ("Hey Siri, Revilio find text -> [text_to_search]")
-2. Choose your input method:
-- Speak the text you're looking for when prompted
+2. Speak the text you're looking for
-- Or tap the keyboard icon to type your search query
-3. Allow the app to process your query (voice recognition may take a few seconds)
+  - You can switch the input method to "Keyboard" in settings menu: when you tap the "Find text" button, screen with text input field will appear.
-4. Scan your environment with the camera - the app will automatically detect text in view
+3. Scan your environment with the camera - the app will automatically detect text in view
-5. Receive feedback when your searched text is detected, with guidance toward its location
+4. Receive feedback when your searched text is detected, with guidance toward its location

 ### 📖 Text Reading
 1. Position your device so the camera sees the text you want to read (document, book, sign)
 2. Tap the "Read" button on Revilio's main screen
-3. Wait momentarily for the camera to stabilize and for text detection to complete
+3. Wait momentarily for the camera to stabilize, you will feel haptic signals when the frames capture starts
 4. Listen as the app begins reading the text aloud automatically
+   - App will detect page with text in center of camera and discard the remaining areas of text, you can toggle this feature to off in settings menu
-5. Navigate using the previous/next buttons to move between sentences or text blocks if needed
+6. Navigate using the back/forward buttons to move between sentences if needed
+   - You can switch navigation type to "Lines" in settings menu
-6. Use the pause/resume button to control the reading flow at your pace
+7. Use the pause/resume button and toggle speech speed button to control the reading flow at your pace

 ## 📄 License